gedw99/cloudflare-pages-build-per-branch-demo/README.md

 To track and all Repositories and Databases using or used by this repository refer to the Control Plane Dashboard.

-This data is embedded into the built software, so that developers debug issues by recreating the exact environment that a user was running at the time of thie issue.
+A Fragement of this data is embedded into the built software, so that developers can debug issues by recreating the exact environment that a user was running when the bug occurred.

 ### Meta